xiaoxoxin/valkka-nv/README.md

 ### 3. Install Nvidia video SDK

-The video sdk source code must be placed into (ext/video-sdk-samples)[ext/video-sdk-samples]
+The video sdk source code directory must be placed into (ext/)[ext/]  by the name ``video-sdk-samples``.

 You can get the video sdk source code by registering with NVidia [here](https://developer.nvidia.com/nvidia-video-codec-Sdk).
 There is also a public version available [here](https://github.com/NVIDIA/video-sdk-samples.git).
-You can run [ext/dowload_nvidia.bash](ext/dowload_nvidia.bash) to download it to the correct place.
+You can run [ext/download_nvidia.bash](ext/download_nvidia.bash) to download it to the correct place.

 The current version of this software has been developed & tested with that aforementioned version of the SDK.